idleberg/atom-language-nsis/README.md

 ## Metrics

-With Atom's default [`metrics`](https://atom.io/packages/metrics) package enabled, this package sends anonymized usage statistics to Google Analytics.
-The data transferred is limited to the name of the methods called by the user ([see for yourself](https://github.com/idleberg/atom-language-nsis/search?q=ga+sendEvent&l=CoffeeScript)!)
+With Atom's built-in [`metrics`](https://atom.io/packages/metrics) package enabled, this package sends anonymized usage statistics to Google Analytics.
+The data transferred is limited to the name of the methods called by the user ([see for yourself](https://github.com/idleberg/atom-language-nsis/search?q=ga+sendEvent&l=CoffeeScript)!) with IP adresses anoymized.
 This helps me getting an understanding how this package is used.
 If you oppose data collection of that kind, you have probably disabled the `metrics` package already.
 Otherwise, please do.

 ## Related